freeCodeCamp/chinese/chinese/articles/what-is-mlops-machine-learning-operations-explained.md

 Task Cheatsheet for Almost Every Machine Learning Project

 As I am working on creating a range of portfolio-worthy projects for all of you, I thought of documenting practices that I’ve either learned from someone or developed while working.
-In this blog…
+In this blog……

 ![](https://miro.medium.com/fit/c/152/152/1*sHhtYhaCe2Uc3IU0IgKwIQ.png)Harshit TyagiTowards Data Science